-These little fidget toy are best played in a classroom setting or any place where a child needs a moment.
+These little fidget toys are best played in a classroom setting or any place where a child needs a moment.
 Also, children with ADD/ADHD or hyper-anxiety disorders may greatly benefit from these in high-stress situations.
 This single-player activity has been purchased by close to two thousand verified customers on Amazon and has received a 4.4 out of 5-star rating.

 While the product does not have a recommended age, I can say by the observation that these kinds of games are best played by those who are at least five years old and up.
 Even better is the fact that each package comes with three fidget snakes and is incredibly inexpensive.
 Overall, kids will love playing with these portable snake puzzles any time they want.

-- It helps increase focus and attention
+- Fidget toys help increase focus and attention

 - Logistical and deductive reasoning skills